Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 10:**
 The players have the option to start a debate.
 A debate is a time period of 24 hours where people argue for or against the initial argument.
 For example: "debate: chem trails make frogs gay".
 Then, people argue for or against it.
 When the 24 hours are up, people will have new insight concerning both sides, and thus vote for a side.
 The winners' side will be rewarded 50 Coins to each player who participated, and the losers side will be rewarded 20 (for participation).
 However, to avoid side switching, I suggest not creating a poll, but rather messaging a mod with the side the player sided with.
 The debates may be about anything.
 The debate needs 4 or more participants before the 24 hour time period is over, or else voting won't commence.
 To qualify as a participant you need to come with at least 1 argument.
 An argument may be as little as the player simply disagreeing, but the player will need to have some sort of counter-argument.
 For example: "argument: chem trails doesnt make the frogs gay.
 What're your sources?" could be a counter argument.

-- **Rule 11:**
-As soon as this proposal passes an election will happen for a leader.
-All future changes to the rules (i.e rule amendments, rule deletions, or rule additions) are submitted to the leader to immediately reject or pass on to voting phase.
-After 4 accepted proposals the leader's term will end.
-The leader will then  choose their replacement.
-There is also two roles called Judge.
-The player with the highest rank (most exp) is one Judge.
-The player with the most Coins is one Judge.

  - **Rule 13:**